UoL-SignalProcessingGroup/SMC-NUTS/README.md

 **Example: An SMC sampler can be applied to a user-defined target density as follows**

+First we set the target distribution which is done via:
 ```
 target = StanModel(model_name=model_name, model_path=str(model_path), data_path=str(model_data_path))
 ```
+Here model_name is the name of the filename of the '.stan' file of interest, model_path and model_data_path direct to the path of the model file and its associated data, respectively.

+Next we define some SMC options, such as the tempering stratergy, the initial proposal distribition (sample_proposal), the recycling scheme, and the proposal used to the initial momentum.
 ```
 tempering = AdaptiveTempering(N=N, target=target, alpha=0.5)
 sample_proposal = multivariate_normal(mean=np.zeros(target.dim), cov=np.eye(target.dim), seed=rng)